m1gcrz/fabric/patterns/create terraform config file/user.md

 - how it relates to the overall system
 - how it relates from an architectural perspective
 - how it relates to achieving business outfcomes

+the building blocks:
+- its smallest unit
+- objects surrounding it

+can you tell me more about the building blocks of s3, the units/objects surrounding it